-- Press ➤ on the projector or remote control, or go to the SYSTEM SETUP: Basic > Panel Key Lock menu, and select On by pressing - \blacktriangleleft / \blacktriangleright on the projector or remote control. - A confirmation message is displayed.
+- Press > on the projector or Lock non the remote control, or go to the SYSTEM SETUP: Basic > Panel Key Lock menu, and select On by pressing on the projector or remote control. - A confirmation message is displayed.
 Select Yes to confirm.

-To release panel key lock, press and hold ▶ for 3 seconds on the projector.
+To release panel key lock, press and hold > on the projector or Lock on the remote control for 3 seconds.

-You can also use the remote control to enter the SYSTEM SETUP: Basic > Panel Key Lock menu and press ◀/▶ to select Off.
+You can also use the remote control to enter the SYSTEM SETUP: Basic > Panel Key Lock menu and press